 Learn how to build and manage your personal brand on LinkedIn with this program from Ashurst UK.

 Skills you’ll build: Image, reputation, online presence management, personal brand toolkit

 How can you make yourself noticeable?
 Here are a few ways:

-- Add a link to a portfolio or personal website
+- Add a link to an online portfolio or personal website.

 “By optimizing your LinkedIn profile with keywords, your chances of appearing in recruiters’ search results will increase,” Antoine Boquen, CEO and co-founder of Horizons, an HR management platform, says.
 “They’ll be able to locate you and determine you possess the necessary abilities and expertise for the position.
 This is the ideal scenario for your job search: instead of you needing to approach recruiters, they’ll come to you.”

 Actively engaging with recruiters on LinkedIn by liking, commenting on, and sharing their posts helps you leverage their content as a means to showcase your interest and expertise — and is a strategic way to build rapport and establish a connection.